nus-cs2103/website-base/admin/usingThisWebsite.md

 ### Searching for keywords

 Use the search box in the top navigation bar to search for keywords in the website pages.
-If you cannot find the content related to a keyword, let us know by posting [in the website issue tracker]({{module_org}}/website/issues) so that we can add the missing keyword to our search index.
+If you cannot find the content related to a keyword, let us know by posting [in the forum]({{forum_link}}) so that we can add the missing keyword to our search index.

 <include src="../book/about/usage.md#saving" />